Serving cartoons - Service not Serve Us

 Of course, in The Back Pew, I have the servant with the one talent buying a GUMBALL, or PLAYING A VIDEO GAME, or taking his chances with a SLOT MACHINE… I should maybe add someone buying a LOTTERY TICKET.
 Anyways, the point we are called to be good stewards with the TALENTS and RESOURCES God has blessed each of us with.

-Finally, note this life is LIKE A MAZE, be careful and purposeful the paths you choose.
+Finally, note this life is LIKE A MAZE, be careful and purposeful in the paths you choose.
 Be good stewards and servants to our God and others as God commands.
 Do it all in love, amen.

-Of course, we live in a very ME-centric society, and the concept of putting others ahead of our own needs and wants is foreign, but it is the better way.
-I will be honest: I don’t believe the Bible teaches a PROSPERITY GOSPEL, though God does bless others in their generosity, but that should not be the focus of giving or serving.
-And today’s PROSPERITY GOSPEL seems to focus on the financial giving while promoting a pyramid concept of giving… where IF you give, you will be ‘blessed’ financially.
-I completely disagree as the New Testament is filled with examples of Christian service with the intention of blessing others while never considering being financially blessed.
-In the Bible, examples of this type of selflish serving are John the Baptist, the Apostle Paul, and of course Jesus.
-Jesus building His kingdom had NOTHING to do with possessions or even a cool Jesus is the Way Megachurch Worship Center.
-So let’s follow the example of Jesus, of John the Baptist, the Apostle Paul, Mother Theresa, and the many missionaries serving God for the sake of the lives and souls of others.
-May God bless us as we engage in Christian Serice, not to be confused with Christians serving us.
+In contrast, the New Testament is filled with examples of true service intended to bless others, with no consideration of financial reward.
+In the Bible, examples of selfless serving are John the Baptist, the Apostle Paul, and, of course, Jesus.
+Jesus building His kingdom had NOTHING to do with possessions, or even a cool Jesus-is-the-Way Megachurch Worship Center.
+So let’s follow the example of Jesus, John the Baptist, the Apostle Paul, Mother Theresa, and the many missionaries serving God for the sake of others' lives and souls.
+May God bless us as we engage in Christian service, not to be confused with Christians who serve us.